 Table of Contents

 Should you visit Hvar town in 2020

-While walking through the old town and Riva, which were almost completely empty, I could feel that town wanted to say it's tired.
+While walking through the old town and Riva, which were almost completely empty, I could feel that town wanted to say it was tired.
 Metaphorically speaking, the town wants to take a break.
 It needs a rest from all that hype, all those parties, and glamour which has been built over the past ten years.

 I believe this year is a great chance for those who want to experience small places like Hvar town in a more intimate atmosphere to really do so.
-Those who are looking for party and hype probably will not have much luck; they will have to wait for the next year.
+Those who are looking for parties and hype probably will not have much luck; they will have to wait for the next year.

 Let's see what's interesting to see in Hvar in 2020.

 The centre of Hvar's life is St. Stephen's square, located only 100 meters away from the main bus station in Hvar town.
 Normally, there are hundreds of people walking up and down this beautiful place.
 In 2020. the square is empty, waiting for those who like sightseeing to sit down, appreciate its masterpiece of art, and enjoy it to the fullest.

 Next attraction is Riva, promenade along the sea.
 Riva is usually loaded with people and restaurants but in 2020. it will be more intimate.
 Take a walk at Riva and feel its Mediterranean atmosphere.

 After a few hundred meters of walk on Riva, you will notice Francisian monastery.
 They have a museum.
 Take a look at it if they open it.